philippecarlo/pyldes_kbo/ConformanceTesting/TressSpec/TreeSpecConformancePoints.md

 > #FIXME: client conformance included?
  - [ ] Verify that the LDES client retrieves all datasets if there is tree:viewDescription
 > #FIXME not sure if this is an actual conformance test
+> Rephrased: regardless of the startting point (a node in the middle or the root node), it should be possible to retrieve/discover all members of the dataset including the collection definition and the view description (by following the relations).
  - [ ] Verify that the LDES client retrieves all datasets if there is NO tree:viewDescription
 > #FIXME not sure if this is an actual conformance test